rainbows-gallery/rainbows-gallery.github.io/index.md

 # Developer Guide

-This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.
+This section provides information of interest to Meteor developers wishing to use this code to run the app locally or build upon our work.

 ## Installation